Entropy and Information: Our Universe is Running Down and Running Up

 Scholars like the philosopher of chemistry Eric Scerri argue that at each new level of complexity emergence, the new laws of the complex system aren’t fully describable in terms of the physics of the system below them, and he sees this problem even in describing inorganic (nonliving) chemistry.
 This concept is called the physical incompleteness of reductionism.
 We apparently need some kind of emergent informational dynamics in our models too.

 Breaking things into their component parts has been mainly how science has progressed over the last 500 years, but it isn’t always enough to describe everything.
 We can think of many informational processes, laws and constraints that emerge once you have complex systems, and we have to account for those as well to understand reality.
-As we’ll see, we need to include concepts like Intelligence, Computation, and Complexity in our infodynamics models, to see where the world is going, and why.
+As we’ll see, we need to include concepts like Collective Intelligence, Computation, and Complexity (each stands for the “C” in STEMIC) in our infodynamics models, to see where the world is going, and why.

 Simpler systems are bound by simpler rules, and complex systems, like human beings, are bound by a whole set of new emergent informational rules and processes that don’t apply to the simpler systems of which we are made.
 All complex systems seem impelled to create informational models of reality, and those models lead us to think about puzzling words like meaning, as we will discuss in the next section.